 - Videos immediately grab and maintain attention and focus.

-- Videos create more of an emotional connection than text.
+- They create more of an emotional connection than text.

 - Videos are generally easier to understand than text.

-- Videos are shareable.
+- And videos are shareable.
 (Yeah, this one is huge!
 Think viral.)

 What Is a YouTube Thumbnail?